FitFest fundraiser helps Hendrickson acquire new PE technology

-IHT Spirit FitFest is reserved for schools who’ve made the decision to purchase the adidas ZONE for IHT Spirit wrist heart rate monitors but need to find funding for the purchase.
+IHT Spirit FitFest is reserved for schools who’ve made the decision to purchase the IHT ZONE wrist heart rate monitors but need to find funding for the purchase.
 FitFest provides the school with the ability to showcase the capabilities of the monitors, along with the Spirit System, to community members.

 While some FitFest events will be fun runs, schools can decide what will work best for their specific communities and tailor the FitFest accordingly.
 This turn-key event allows schools focus on the key priorities: picking a fun theme, getting the community involved and inspiring students to be the best they can be.

-IHT and adidas have already done a lot of the heavy lifting, from set-up logistics, to community engagement ideas, important documents for parents, administrators and sponsors, to race day swag and collateral.
+IHT has already done a lot of the heavy lifting, from set-up logistics, to community engagement ideas, important documents for parents, administrators and sponsors, to race day swag and collateral.
 The FitFest kit includes banners, prizes and other key elements.
-For more information, contact firstname.lastname@example.org.
+For more information, contact email@example.com.